How Long Should A Furnace Last?

 Proper maintenance helps your unit work more efficiently.
 When your system is efficient, it does not have to work as hard to maintain a comfortable temperature.

-So, make sure you change your air filters every one to two months.
+So, make sure you change your air filters every one to two months and routinely check for signs of problems like your furnace leaking water.
 You should also schedule a checkup for your entire heating and cooling system bi-annually.

 Are you wondering why you should worry about having your furnace checked two times each year?
 Well, we suggest you have your air conditioner checked before summer, and your heater checked before winter.